benhprentice/HabitPal/README.md

 ## Features
 List the ready features here:

-- Feature 1:
+- Feature 1: Sign Up/ Sign In
 	- Give each feature a name.
 	- Describe what it does and who or what uses it.
 	- What user stories correspond to this feature.

-- Feature 2:
+- Feature 2: Task Management System
 	- Give each feature a name.
 	- Describe what it does and who or what uses it.
 	- What user stories correspond to this feature.

-- Feature 3:
+- Feature 3: Avatar Selection
 	- Give each feature a name.
 	- Describe what it does and who or what uses it.
 	- What user stories correspond to this feature.